Smoked shotgun shells are the perfect appetizer for your next summertime get-together with friends and family, or a game-day treat.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.

-Do I have to use gouda cheese?
+Do I have to use Gouda cheese?

 No, you don’t.
-You can use Monterey Jack, pepper jack, mozzarella cheese, Swiss cheese, cream cheese, or any of your favorite cheeses.
+You can use Monterey Jack, Pepper Jack, mozzarella cheese, Swiss cheese, cream cheese, or any of your favorite cheeses.

 How to make Smoked Shotgun Shells

-- Preheat the smoker to 225 degrees
+- Preheat the smoker to 225 degrees F.

 - Add the kosher salt, garlic powder, onion powder, sweet paprika, cumin, black pepper, and chili powder to a small bowl.
 Whisk to combine the BBQ rub and set aside till needed.